Vitals

 Description

 Access is straightforward.
-The put in is the same as the take out for the Upper Cheak.
-Just west of Whistler, turn south at the Function Junction exit off highway 99.
-Following the river left logging road (Cheakamus Lake Road) first brings you over the river and then up the river left side.
-An almost immediate turn to the left brings you to a large parking area, a fire ring, a grungy camp site and gauge (down the trail).
+The put in is the same as the take out for the Upper Cheak (it's best to combine it with the upper).
+West of Whistler, turn south at the Function Junction exit off highway 99.
+Follow the river left logging road (Cheakamus Lake Road).
+After you cross the river to the left take a left turn in to a large parking area/trailhead and the gauge site (down the trail).
 The take out is west down highway 99 from Function - just before you cross over Callaghan Creek, the Daisy Lake FSR turns off to the left.
 Follow the signs for Whistler Bungee.
-A short trip down this dirt road brings you to a bridge over the Cheakamus - the take out.
-There is good camping around here - the CalCheak camp site is along this dirt road and although you have to pay it is much nicer than the dirty site at the put in.
+You can take out at the bridge over the Cheak, or at the Cal-Cheak North camp site.

 On the water there is not much to speak of at the start.
-Splashy water floats you past the Whistler waste water treatment plant (think sewage) - although the water quality does drop when you get past here it is still much better then many places that people have been known to go kayaking.
+Splashy water floats you past the Whistler waste water treatment plant (think sewage) - although the water quality does drop when you get past here it is still much better than many places that people have been known to go kayaking.

-A sweet boof off Balls to the Wall.
+A sweet boof off Balls to the Wall.Heading for the run out of Balls.

 The first of the epic log jams.